jasongitmail/super-sitemap/README.md

 sitemap and will require you to either exclude these using `excludeRoutePatterns` or provide param values for them using `paramValues`, within your sitemap config object.

+TanStack Start optional params like `/posts/{-$category}` expand the same way — use TanStack syntax in your `paramValues` and `excludeRoutePatterns` keys.

 ### For example: